aerickt/steno-dictionaries/README.md

 > I highly recommend mapping the top `S-` key to the number key to make it easier to stroke.
 This also opens up the possibility for more briefs and decreases hesitation when deciding which finger to use for the number key.

-> Unfortunately, entries using the number key will not be displayed as I have above, but rather with numbers.
-So viewing the dictionary you would see `350ER/TER` instead of `#PAOE/TER`.
+Unfortunately, due to how Plover handles the number key entries using the number key will not be displayed as shown above.
+When using the number key, the top row of keys plus `A` and `O` are converted to numbers and are stored as such in the dictionary.
+Looking up "Bob" in the dictionary will result in `3W0B` instead of `#PWOB`

 #### Movement keys, keyboard shortcuts, commands